apache/fury-site/docs/row-format/standard.md

 endianness are defined by the
 [Row Format Specification](../specification/row_format_spec.md).

-Row Format is intended for analytics, memory-mapped data, selective field access, and data pipelines.
+Row Format is intended only for trusted analytics data, including memory-mapped data, selective field access, and data pipelines.
 Use [Object Serialization](../object-serialization/index.md) when the application needs general object graphs, shared or circular references, or complete object reconstruction as its primary access pattern.